 In today's business world, everyone is in sales.
 You are a business-of-one.
 You have to sell yourself, your company, your skills, and your products.
 If you aren't a salesperson, you may not have the know-how to follow a sale through to the end, but you can still bring in business.

-For example, just because I was an accountant at Dr. Snooze mattress company doesn't mean I had less of a chance of getting a raise as the people on the sales floor.
+For example, just because I was an accountant at Dr. Snooze mattress company doesn't mean I had less of a chance to get a raise than the people on the sales floor.
 I'd still get leads and find new accounts.
-I used excellent customer service to make sure other companies kept coming back to do business with us.
+I used excellent customer service to ensure other companies kept coming back to do business with us.

 2. Become An Expert (On Something)